threefoldtech/home/contribution/development_process.md

 ## funnel of issues, bugs and feature requests

-Each component (product, service) has one or more repositories in this threefold tech account.
-For each repository there is a list of issues which is dealt with like a funnel.
+For each repository (component) there is a list of issues which is dealt with like a funnel.

-We don't use the milestones, because projects are a more flexible way how to deal with the issues.
-Milestones complicate it.
+#### labels

 see [issue_labels](issue_labels.md)

+#### branche names in title

 Each issue has the name of branch in the title as [development_something], the name 'development' can be skipped its the default os previous could also be written as [something] but don't forget branch is development_...
 If not specified, it is to be fixed/developed on development.

-### milestones
+#### milestones for issues

 We dont use milestones for version numbers, this should be part of project, a project allows us to see when a release will be delivered.

-There are 3 milestones we suggest to use though

-- now, which means the issue has been planned for an active project and is linked to it
-- next, which means planned for next release (which will be a project to be defined) whatever that one is
-- later, which means we don't look at it now, its for future releases
+> We use the milestones as a mechanism to manage the funnel

+- no milestone means need to be sorted
+- milestone now means: bug/fr is in a component version for the release we are working on
+- milestone next means: bug/fr is planned for next component version
+- milestone later means: bug/fr not to be dealt with now, somewhere in future we will look back at it

 so issues with no milestones can only be in 1 condition: new and not sorted out yet where it belongs